Sealed Inside a Person-Shaped Can

 - And in Sailor Moon proper, Sailor Galaxia sealed Chaos inside herself to protect the universe from it, but ended up turning evil from its influence instead.

-- A major plot-point in Shakugan no Shana.
-Artifacts of the Crimson World are often hidden inside 'Torches', who are sort of like temporary simulacra of people killed by Crimson Lords and placed to make their disappearance unnoticeable.
+- A major plot-point is that Artifacts of the Crimson World are often hidden inside 'Torches', who are sort of like temporary simulacra of people killed by Crimson Lords and placed to make their disappearance unnoticeable.

-- Not to mention the Flame Hazes in the series also count as this concerning their "masters".
-And just like in the page description, if they were to get out of their host, the Flame Haze will explode and die.
+- The Flame Hazes, concerning their "masters".
+If they were to get out of their host, the Flame Haze will explode and die.

 - Hell Teacher Nube has a demon who tried to kill him in his childhood sealed into his left hand by his mentor Minako.